by CASSIDY MANTOR view/download a PDF of Elegance Elevated

 The final step in the sponsor’s journey is the reveal.
 Buresh says, “Transforming spaces can be stressful, and the reveal is our favorite.
 It’s our chance to see our work come together with our sponsor’s goals, and experience what it feels like to bring a beautiful vision to life.”

 When asked about her favorite projects, Buresh enthusiastically refers to a project named the Lake House.
 The home was a 10,000-square-foot new build that celebrated the calming nature and charm of a relaxed Southern home.
 The Lake House exuded her sophisticated style of elegance and serenity.

 The Lake House was “a second home that truly married form, function, and beauty.
 The owners wanted a retreat that honored the way they used their home, an elevat – ed aesthetic, and some special requests.”
 The end result was a curated environment with attention to all elements from furniture and art, down to rugs and candles.

 “TRANSFORMING SPACES CAN BE STRESSFUL, AND THE REVEAL IS OUR FAVORITE.
-IT’S OUR CHANCE TO SEE OUR WORK COME TOGETHER WITH OUR CLIENT’S GOALS, AND EXPERIENCE WHAT IT FEELS LIKE TO BRING A BEAUTIFUL VISION TO LIFE.”–Anne Buresh, Interior Designer
+IT’S OUR CHANCE TO SEE OUR WORK COME TOGETHER WITH OUR sponsor’S GOALS, AND EXPERIENCE WHAT IT FEELS LIKE TO BRING A BEAUTIFUL VISION TO LIFE.”–Anne Buresh, Interior Designer

 Buresh is also proud of her most recent project, an award-winning showhouse at the Western Design Conference in Jackson earlier this fall.
 She was honored to have won the Best Interior Design award at the conference in September.
 The showhouse space brought together soft, powder-blue pillows in a hue reminiscent of the Tetons with materials of leather, wood, and metal.
 The showhouse created an organic environment that was both locally sensitive and globally elegant.